LocationThe Hague, The Netherlands

 Architects in ChargeRikjan Scholten, Daniel Aw

 Interior BuilderMetnils interieurmaatwerk

-From the architect.
+Text description provided by the architects.
 Amsterdam based architecture studio Bureau Fraai has converted a former paint factory in The Hague into a coffee bar, restaurant and business centre with a fully steel bar element as an interconnecting eye-catcher.

 The restaurant and coffee experience named Capriole Café is one of the first hospitality concepts in the upcoming industrial neighbourhood the “Binckhorst” in The Hague, which will be developed into a residential and business area the coming decade.